BlockChainTooling/vinculumtoken/README.md

 - A bandlike structure, such as a ligament.
 - A bond or tie.

 What is VinculumToken?

-VinculumToken is an Algorand Standard Asset which runs on the Algorand blockchain.
+It is an Algorand Standard Asset which runs on the Algorand blockchain.
 The Algorand blockchain is properly decentralized and environmentally sustainable.

 The ultimate goal with Vinculum is to provide liquidity, utility and stability over the long term.
 This Repo will be an open source store of tools, documents and the whitepaper which is in progress.